samfeldstein/samfeldstein/README.md

 ## About Me

-Hi, I'm Sam!
+Hi, I'm Sam.
 I'm a Frontend Developer building high-performance websites for small businesses and professionals.
 My transition to the world of web development began in 2023, when I decided I needed a website to showcase my writing.
 At some point I realized I liked the coding more than the writing, and the rest is history.
 Since then I've focussed on building high-performance sites with a Lean Web approach in order to create light but powerful websites that are built to last.

 ## 🛠️ Technical Skills